Matra Government to Government - Matra G2G

 Examples of activities in a Matra G2G project include:

-• advice on and support for development in legislation, regulations, strategies, policies, implementation techniques and strategies or pilot projects.
+- advice on and support for the development of legislation, regulations, strategies, policies, implementation techniques and strategies or pilot projects.

 You can also get funding for activities that raise the profile of projects in target countries.